 Families are going to be spending a lot of time together as students are kept home from school.
 With emotions running high, it can be helpful for both adults and children to truly and deeply connect instead of simply moving through the motions each day with our identifying emotions activity.

 We all have emotions.
 Whether we’re sad or scared, frustrated or anxious, it is important that we learn healthy ways to identify and express our feelings.
-Managing our emotions is essential to our personal health and our relationships with those around us.
+Identifying our emotions is essential to our personal health and our relationships with those around us.
 Discussion our emotions with others can help us identify ways to support the people close to us when they’re navigating through difficult emotions.
 It also helps us learn new strategies for dealing with our emotions.

 In this resource, you’ll find interview questions that students can use to interview the adults at home about their feelings.
-This not only helps students understand how to navigate emotions but also allows students to practice using their emotional vocabulary at home.
+This not only helps students understand how to identify emotions but also allows students to practice using their emotional vocabulary at home.
 Share this activity with families to help them reinforce SEL and strengthen their relationships while home during the shut downs.

 Enter your information below to download this identifying emotions activity resource.
 Available in English and Spanish.